john-r-graham/jrg-overlay/README.md

 # John's Collaboration Overlay

-This overlay is available in Gentoo layman as "JRG".
+This overlay is available in Gentoo "eselect repo" as "JRG".